americanexpress/synapse/subscriber/synapse-subscriber-kafka/README.md

 # Synapse-subscriber-kafka

+## Description
-This project is the go-to solution for any application which has to interact with the Kafka topics.
+- This project is the synapse kafka subscriber framework used for any application which has to subscribe to Kafka topics.
+  It provides several out-of-the-box functionalities like:
+  - Built-in Kafka subscriber which can connect to topic with minimal properties.
+  - Built-in functionality to interact with kafka broker via API to start, stop and get subscriber status.
+  - An open to extension base class to support interceptors
+  - An open to extension base class to support filtering capability
+  - An open to extension base class to support batch subscribers

 ## Table of contents
 - [Pre requisites](#pre-requisites)